ShashankVM/generic_systemverilog_designs_library/README.md

 n-bit binary to gray code combinational converter circuit in SystemVerilog.

 # demultiplexer
-Demultiplexer of parameterized width and paraneterized number of output ports.
+Demultiplexer of parameterized width and parameterized number of output ports.

 # full_adder
 n-bit full adder in SystemVerilog